Shiva (1989 Telugu film)

 Varma's script was based on his experiences as a student at Siddhartha Engineering College in Vijayawada.
-Tanikella Bharani wrote the dialogue.
-Ilaiyaraaja composed Siva soundtrack and score, and S. Gopala Reddy was its cinematographer.
-Thota Tharani and Sattibabu were the film's art director and editor, respectively.
-Its principal photography began on 16 February 1989, and was completed in 55 working days.
-Except for three days of shooting in Madras (now Chennai), Siva was filmed in Andhra Pradesh.
+Tanikella Bharani wrote the dialogues.
+Ilaiyaraaja composed the soundtrack and score, while S. Gopala Reddy was its cinematographer.
+Thota Tharani and Sattibabu were the art director and editor respectively.
+The principal photography began on 16 February 1989, and was completed in 55 working days.
+Except for three days of shooting in Madras (now Chennai), Shiva was filmed in Telangana and Andhra Pradesh.

-Produced on a budget of 75 lakh, Siva was released on 5 October 1989 to critical acclaim, primarily for its technology and sound design.
-Although Venkat and Surendra expected the film to have average earnings, it was commercially successful and went on to become the highest-grossing film of Telugu film industry; Siva completed a 100-day run in 22 centres and a 175-day run in five centres.
+Shiva was released on 5 October 1989 to critical acclaim, primarily for its technology and sound design.
+Producers Venkat and Surendra had average expectations before the release due to the film's unconventional approach.
+Shiva exceeded everyone's expectations in the production team and became the highest-grossing film of Telugu cinema and has also earned the dual distinction of Telugu Film Industry Hit and South India Film Industry Hit during its theatrical run..
 It was featured in the Indian Panorama mainstream section of the 13th IFFI, held on 19 January 1990.
-In addition to the Filmfare Award for Best Film – Telugu, Siva won three Nandi Awards: Best Director (Varma), Best First Film of a Director, and Best Dialogue Writer (Bharani).
-A documentary titled Exploring Shiva after 25 Years was released on the film's silver anniversary; it is the first documentary about a Telugu film.

-Siva, which attained cult status, is considered Nagarjuna's breakthrough film.
-It is credited with the introduction of steadicam and new sound recording techniques in Telugu cinema, encouraging filmmakers to explore a variety of themes and make experimental films.
-For the April 2013 centennial of Indian cinema, News18 included Siva on its list of 100 greatest Indian films of all time.
-Its Tamil-dubbed version, Udhayam, was also successful.
-Varma remade the film twice in Hindi with the same title.
-The first, featuring Nagarjuna and Amala reprising their roles, performed well at the box office, but the second did not.
+Shiva attained cult status and was considered as Nagarjuna's breakthrough film.
+It was credited with the introduction of steadicam and new sound recording techniques in Telugu cinema, encouraging filmmakers to explore a variety of themes and make experimental films.
+For the April 2013 centennial of Indian cinema, News18 included Shiva on its list of 100 greatest Indian films of all time.
+The Tamil-dubbed version Udhayam was also a major commercial success across Tamil Nadu.
+Varma remade the film in Hindi with the same name with Nagarjuna and Amala reprising their roles, and it performed extremely well at the box office.
+A documentary titled Exploring Shiva after 25 Years was released on the film's silver anniversary and it was the first documentary about a Telugu film.

 Plot

-Siva is a student, who arrives at Vijayawada from a nearby town to pursue his education.
-He lives with his brother Sarath's family and enrolls in the VAS College of Arts and Sciences.
-Although Sarath and his daughter Keerthi get along well with Siva, his wife considers him a financial burden.
-Siva befriends a group of students and falls in love with Asha, the sister of the honest Inspector Venkat.
-The college's (unopposed) students' union president, J. Durga Rao (known as J. D), is the lowest rung on a gang ladder reaching from the gangster Ganesh to a crime boss named Bhavani.
+Shiva, a college student, moves to Hyderabad with his brother Sarath's family and enrolls in the local VAS College of Arts and Sciences.
+Although Sarath and his daughter Keerthi get along well with Shiva, Sarath's wife considers him a financial burden.
+Shiva befriends a group of students at his college and falls in love with Asha, the sister of the honest Inspector Venkat.
+The college's unopposed students' union president J. Durga Rao "J. D", a troublemaker feared among the students and faculty, happens to be the lowest rung on a gang ladder reaching from the gangster Ganesh to Bhavani, a local crime boss.